RoadieHQ/marketing-site/content/docs/tech-insights/data-sources/index.md

 ![Fields extraction](./field-extraction.png)

 4 - Choose a parser to extract a Fact from the data obtained before.
 For the type “Component repository file” this can be either JSON or Regex parser type, while for “HTTP” data provider type, only JSON is supported.
-Even though YAML is a superset of JSON, this parser will only work on JSON files
+Retrieved YAML files are handled as JSON.
+Repository directory configuration only returns a single Set type and the only configurable fields are the name and description of the field.

 JSON type of parser uses [JSONPath Plus](https://jsonpath-plus.github.io/JSONPath/docs/ts/) syntax to extract data from JSON, while Regex type uses [ECMAScript syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) to extract data from text.